For dog health, here are the benefits of alfalfa. Chock full of antioxidants for dogs, sprouting your own organic seeds is a breeze.

 I leave the seeds sitting in water in the jar for 24 hours in a dark cupboard.
 After that, I drain, rinse and drain again twice a day for two days.
 It keeps them moist enough to sprout but not too wet to mold.

 Then I put the jar in the window sill or near a window and rinse once a day for two days.
-By the end of 4 days total, they have tiny green leaves and we start munching on them.
-With 5 dogs they only last a few days but they will keep in the fridge.
-I never seem to get to the fridge part because they go pretty fast.
+By the end of 4 days total, they have tiny green leaves and are ready for munching and keep well in the fridge for several days.